We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Additional Features

-Helpful extras such as digital displays, remote-control ability, Wi-Fi connectivity, and internal filter-change warning systems make the dehumidifier easier to use.
-Wi-Fi connectivity or app controllability is a nice feature as it allows users to monitor the unit as it operates and turn the desired humidity level up or down as they choose.
+Helpful extras such as digital displays, remote controllability, Wi-Fi connectivity, and internal filter-change warning systems make a dehumidifier easier to use.
+Wi-Fi connectivity or app control is a nice feature, as it allows users to monitor the unit as it operates and adjust the desired humidity level up or down as needed.
+A few whole-house dehumidifiers offer added features, such as high-efficiency filters that remove airborne particles while also reducing humidity.
+Others may offer the option of attaching a fresh-air intake hose that brings outdoor air inside to help reduce stuffiness.

 FAQs

 If a whole-house dehumidifier is designed for continuous operation, it can be run for 24 hours a day.
-Many models even come with automatic operation, which maintains humidity levels in a home hands-free.
+Many models even come with automatic operation, which maintains preset humidity levels in a home hands-free.

-Dehumidifiers for household use should not be used in temperatures lower than 60 degrees Fahrenheit since any cold moisture can freeze the coils and cause malfunctions or irreversible damage.
+Dehumidifiers for household use should not be used in temperatures lower than 60 degrees Fahrenheit, since any cold moisture can freeze the coils and cause malfunctions or irreversible damage.

 Whole-house dehumidifiers with quality constructions can last for 8 to 15 years if used correctly.